Peter Feibleman: Life

-Feibleman was born in 1930 in New York City and was raised in New Orleans.
+Feibleman was born in 1930 in New York City to James Kern Feibleman, an author and university professor, and Dorothy Steinam.
+He was raised in New Orleans.
 He studied acting at the Carnegie Institute of Technology and also attended Columbia University.
 He was a member of P.E.N. and resided in Los Angeles.

 Career

 Starting in 1940, Feibleman worked as an actor in radio.
 From 1951 to 1957, he worked as an actor in Spain.
 He began writing in 1958.
-Feibleman was also a co-founder of DBA, a screenplay consulting firm.
+Feibleman was a co-founder of DBA, a screenplay consulting firm.
 Feibleman finished his first literary work, A Place without Twilight, in 1958.
 The book was met with critical acclaim by the Saturday Review and other publications.
 Many of his other works were received well by critics.

 Relationship with Lillian Hellman

-Feibleman was Lillian Hellman's long-time lover and friend, although she was seven years older than his own mother.
+Feibleman was Lillian Hellman's long-time lover and friend, although she was older than his own mother.
 He was the dedicatee of Pentimento, and was her principal heir and literary executor.